objc-rs/objc-rs/README.md

 ### Namespacing methods, instance variables, and properties under unit structs

-To prevent conflicts between methods, instance variables, and properties, need to be separated from the global namespace using unit structs.
-These structs use the following naming conventions:
+To prevent conflicts between methods, instance variables, and properties, they need to be separated from the global namespace.
+We do this using unit structs onto which we implement the methods as associated functions.
+The unit structs should use the following naming conventions:

 | Objective-C Element | Rust identifier format          |
 | ------------------- | ------------------------------- |